-Menards Santa Fe locomotive is a bold idea.
-Asking some 200 people to take a chance on a new product is bold.
-To request they test the product on their layouts and report what the maker got right — and more importantly, wrong — is even bolder.
+Menards Santa Fe O gauge locomotive program is underway.
+Asking some 200 people to take a chance on this new product is bold.
+To request they test it on their layouts and report what the maker got right — and more importantly, wrong — takes even more guts.
 It is something I’ve never heard of in the realm of model railroading.

-But that’s what Midwest-based home-improvement chain Menards has done, releasing an O gauge Santa Fe F3.
+But that’s what Midwest-based home-improvement chain Menards has done, releasing an O gauge Santa Fe EMD F unit diesel locomotive.
 The market was certainly interested: the entire run, offered on the company’s website, sold out in three hours.

 I would rate this as the biggest toy train news story of the year, easily beating out the re-distribution of the MTH Trains product line and MTH continuing to produce trains.
 The buzz on this product has been far larger than its limited release would suggest.

 A disclaimer: This is not a review.
 We are treating this model as a test shot with the assumption Menards is soliciting feedback to improve it for a future production run.